Urinary tract infection

 Urinary tract infections (UTIs) are a common type of infection caused by bacteria (most often E. coli) that travel up the urethra to the bladder.
 A bladder infection is called cystitis.
 If bacterial infection spreads to the kidneys and ureters, the condition is called pyelonephritis.
 Cystitis is considered a lower urinary tract infection.
 Pyelonephritis is an upper urinary tract infection and is much more serious.

-Pregnancy does not increase the risk of getting a urinary tract infection but it can increase the risk of developing a serious infection that could potentially harm the mother and fetus.
-Pregnant women should report any symptoms of UTIs to their doctors, and should get screened and treated for asymptomatic bacteriuria (presence of significant numbers of bacteria without symptoms).
+Pregnancy does not increase the risk of getting a UTI, but it can increase the risk of developing a serious infection that could potentially harm the mother and fetus.
+Pregnant women should report any symptoms of UTIs to their doctors, and should get screened and treated for asymptomatic bacteriuria (presence of significant numbers of bacteria in the urine without symptoms).

 A urine test can determine if these symptoms are caused by a bacterial infection.
 Antibiotics are used to treat UTIs.
 Older people may have a urinary tract infection but have few or no symptoms.